WDI-SEA/interview-questions/readme.md

 I have implemented media queries and mobile layouts.

 * How do you optimize your webpages for print?

 * What are the advantages/disadvantages of using CSS preprocessors?

  The main advantage is its better for making your code reusable using includes and its also makes nesting possible.

+ One downside is that CSS that the preprocessor outputs is not dry.

 * Describe what you like and dislike about the CSS preprocessors you have used.

-I like using SASS, which is the only preprocessor that I have used.
+I like using SASS, which is the only preprocessor that I have used, I wish that the browser could compile the CSS so that it would not be less dry.

 * How would you implement a web design comp that uses non-standard fonts?

 You would want to import the fonts.

 * Explain how a browser determines what elements match a CSS selector.